How empathy boosts engagement, lowers costs, and drives sustainable recoveries

 We must address a misconception.
 In a commercial context, empathy is not about waiving debt or just “being nice”.

 It understands that a £100 demand is unrealistic for someone with £20 disposable income.
-Empathy uses data to offer sustainable plans, letting the customer choose what they can afford.
+Empathy uses data to offer sustainable plans, letting the customer agree to what they can really afford.
 This gives them ownership and dignity.

 How empathy delivers commercial ROI